maxkoste/Break-Even/README.md

 - A simple, responsive browser UI written in JavaScript.
 - A Python backend that handles shuffling, dealing, hit/stand logic, and balance updates.
 - A persistent running total of your monstrous debt.
-- Text messages from your wife reminding you what’s at stake.
 - The hollow thrill of chasing losses in retro 8-bit style.

 ### Gameplay Loop